 As used in many medical terms, ‘itis‘ is latin for inflammation.
 So Achilles Tendinitis basically means inflammation of the tendon.
 Commonly there are 2 points on the Achilles tendon that are prone to becoming sore.
 Classically the mid-tendon (approx 4cm up from the insertion in the heel bone), and also the point of insertion itself, which can be more irritable and therefore take longer to heal.
 Both occur due to overuse.

 In recent years, following extensive research into tendons, we now refer to this as Achilles Tendinopathy, ‘opathy’ being latin for ‘disorder of’, which describes the chronic nature of the condition more correctly as commonly people will suffer for months if not treated.
-When the tendon becomes painful in the first 3-6 weeks, be it a first time episode or a flare up of a persistent problem, we class this as the ‘reactive phase’.
+Tendons (and in general all soft tissue) are in a constant continuum of healing.
+When a tendon becomes painful in the first 3-6 weeks, be it a first time episode or a flare up of a persistent problem, we class this as the ‘reactive phase’.
 Typically when symptoms are more acute and irritable for example when walking with every step or going up and down stairs.

 Over time the inflammation becomes more degenerative in nature due to a build up of scar tissue and a ‘dysrepair’ of the natural healing process.
 Achilles Tendinopathy symptoms in this phase include pain that is worse on the first few steps in the morning or after a prolonged period of rest such as sitting.
 This can usually improve as you get more mobile but increase again when standing or walking for prolonged periods, or when attempting to run again.